 Cell phones and listening to music are prohibited while on duty or on the floor of the department.
 If you need to make a call, you may do so in the stairwell of the department building.
 Personal and departmental computers may only be used for work purposes.

 This is what happens when you do not follow the guidelines as an employee.
 You are only allowed two chances during the fiscal year (from August 2016 to May 2017).
 The first chance: you are given a written warning and the second chance will be terms for termination.
 Do note: the supervisor may or may not hire you back the following semester from these consequences.
 Your future actions will determine that.

 Evaluations will be held at the end of every semester.
 You are responsible for working with your supervisor to complete your evaluation in a timely manner.
 Failure to do so will result in the loss of your work-study eligibility.

-Digitally fillable, fully accessible PDF forms are available here:
+Fillable PDF forms are available here: